ozand/roo-framework-template/framework_files/.roo/sops/08_sop_git_workflow.md

 </execute_command>
 ```

+### Step 2.5: Verify Merge Necessity

+Before attempting to merge a feature branch, verify that it contains commits that are not already in the target branch (e.g., `main`).
+Use the command `git log main..feature-branch`.
+If this command returns an empty output, the feature branch is already fully merged or redundant.
+In this case, the `merge` operation MUST be aborted, and the plan should proceed directly to the branch deletion step.

 ### Step 3: Manage Process Conflicts

 Before executing any Git command that modifies the working tree (`checkout`, `merge`, `rebase`, `stash`, `pull`), you MUST check for active MCP servers (like `conport`) that could be locking files.